shastrum/go-bripguard/README.md

 * ✅ JS-based challenge encoded as base64 for easy injection
 * ✅ Token-IP binding for rotation detection
 * ✅ Middleware setup for selected paths
-* ✅ Optional use of functional APIs for custom integration
-* ✅ Separate token provider middleware for flexible setups
 * ✅ No third-party CAPTCHA or external dependency

 ---